 A home health business in Alaska needs to be registered to be a legally operating business in the United States.
-We will get your Home Health Business Incorporated in Alaska, as well as providing you with a Tax ID Number and NPI Number.
-We will complete all steps for Alaska Home Health Licensing and guarantee you WILL get licensed for Home Health Care in Alaska.
+We will get your Home Health Business Incorporated in Alaska, as well as provide you with a Tax ID Number and NPI Number.
+We will complete all steps for your Alaska Home Health Licensing application.

-We also guarantee you WILL get Medicare Accredited in Alaska.
-We come to your Alaska Home Health Care Business location to walk you through a mock Medicare Accreditation audit and hold your hand through the entire process.
+We will come to your Alaska Home Health Care Business location to walk you through a mock Accreditation audit and hold your hand through the entire process.
 Are you ready to get licensed and accredited for Home Health Care in Alaska?
 Contact us today!